rehierl/node-tree-outliner/1-1-3-node-trees/1-0-node-trees.md

 * a tree represents the hierarchical nature of a structure
 * trees may be visualized as "nested sets"
 * the definition of parent/leaf should be child-based, not degree-based
-* a degree-based definition is problematic regards to the tree's root
+* a degree-based definition is problematic with regards to the tree's root
-* a tree should not be allowed to be empty - affects definitions
+* a tree should not be allowed to be empty - adds complexity to definitions
-* a forest (may be empty) is a disjoint union of trees
+* a forest (may be empty) is a union of disjoint trees
 * tree-order := descendants are subsequent to ancestors
 * ordered tree, child-order := each node has an ordered set of child nodes